The 10 Most Haunted Places in North Carolina

 But what makes this one of the most haunted places in North Carolina is more about the famous body water it overlooks.
 Legend has it that singing maidens here have lured men to their deaths.

-Paint Rock can still be visited today, and remains famous as the best place in North Carolina to see in-situ Native American pictographs.
+Paint Rock can still be visited in Hot Springs today, and remains famous as the best place in North Carolina to see in-situ Native American pictographs.

 READ MORE: The 15 Best North Carolina Mountain Towns to Visit